vlinfang/assassins-the-game/README.md

 details of game 1:
 - location: our beloved university
-- time: from monday, march 31st, when you pick up your "weapon" to friday, april 4th at 4pm
+- time: from monday, march 31st when you receive your target, to friday, april 4th at 4pm
 - players: you!!!